theforeman/foreman-ansible-modules/docs/modules/foreman_environment_module.rst

 Synopsis
 --------
-- Gather facts about Foreman resources
+- Create and Delete Foreman Environment using Foreman API